Gordon Haidy

 Gordon Adam Haidy (April 11, 1928 – October 6, 2004) was a Canadian ice hockey right wing.
 He played one playoff game in the National Hockey League with the Detroit Red Wings on April 4, 1950 against the Toronto Maple Leafs.
 The rest of his career, which lasted from 1945 to 1964, was spent in the minor leagues.

-Gord Haidy is one of the first three hockey players who played their only NHL game in the playoffs for a Stanley Cup winning and Calder's Cup winning teams.
+Gord Haidy is one of the first three hockey players who played their only NHL game in the playoffs for a Stanley Cup winning and Calder Cup winning teams.